Difference Between Insurance Agent and Broker

+Successfully selling an insurance policy takes a lot of effort.
+From the client’s willingness and readiness to buy insurance to the policies of the insurer—a lot of factors have to coincide before both parties can come to terms.
+The key in most cases are the insurance brokers and agents.
 While selling insurance is common between these two roles, they both tend to offer a significantly different approach.
-Today we’ll look at how they exactly differ in terms of the scope of their job, its flexibility, as well as the range of options they can offer to their clients.
+In this blog, we look at how they differ in terms of the scope of their job, its flexibility, as well as the range of options they can offer to their clients.

 What is an Insurance Broker?

 An insurance broker is anyone who holds a state-issued license for insurance brokerage and is authorized to sell the insurance within a particular jurisdiction.
 They are not associated with a specific company and perform the role of a distributor for a number of companies.
 This means that, as sellers, they have the authority to sell a wide range of policies to their clients.
 This puts clients at an advantage when dealing with brokers since they have the option of choosing from the plans of more than one company.
 Since they aren’t bound to just one provider, people don’t consider them to have a bias towards a particular company and trust them more, as opposed to the employees of insurance companies doing the same job.
 Once the client agrees upon a specific policy, brokers act as intermediaries between the client and the company.
 They demand quotes and policies from the insurer, negotiate with the companies on behalf of the client, and even file applications for them.